Welcome To The

 The Boone County Extension and 4-H Center was made possible by the generous donation of 40 acres by the Pattie family and the support of our Boone County 4-H Foundation and Quorum Court.
 The center is located on land that was originally part of the Olvey Hereford Ranch.
 Boone County Farm Bureau Board provided funds to refurbish an existing barn located on the property.
 The barn has local historical significance as a "one of a kind" facility.
 It was once an icon for area beef cattle producers due to its progressive design.

-The Boone County Extension Service reaches out to Supplemental Nutrition Assistance Program (SNAP) recipients/ eligibles with nutrition education because 29% of the adults are obese and between 26% and 48% of students were overweight.
-There were SNAP cases in 2012.
+The Boone County Extension Service reaches out to Supplemental Nutrition Assistance Program (SNAP) recipients/eligible with nutrition education because between 26% and 48% of students were overweight or obese in county schools.
+All of the elementary schools in Boone County are 50% or more free or reduced lunch.